nehchsuy/nehchsuy.github.io/index.md

 # Hsuy Nehc

-> Hsuy Nehc is an SW/HW engineer living in Phoenix Area
+> Hsuy Nehc is a SW/HW engineer living in Phoenix Area

 He can be reached at: nehchsuy AT icloud.com